djndl1/CSNotes/python/python_modules_packages.md

 A module executed as a script can be used to provide a convenient user interface or for testing purpose.

 `dir()` finds out which names a module defines.
 To reload a module, use `importlib.reload()`

+The import machinery fills in some attributes on each module during loading, based on the module's spec, before the loader executes the module.

+- `__name__`: fully-qualified name of the module

+- `__package__`: empty for top-level module, or the parent package's name for submodules.

 # Packages